flemay/3musketeers/content/docs/docker.md

 If you only want to call `make` with common shell commands, or want to use `git`, `zip`, or even `Cookiecutter`, then the lightweight [Musketeers Docker][dockerMusketeersRepo] image is for you.

-### Install make on the fly
+### Install Make on the fly

-Whenever a command runs a command it installs `make` and then execute `$ make _target`.
-Depending on how many time a command is run, this way may be very inefficient as it needs to download `make` every single time.
+Whenever a command runs another command it installs `make` and then execute `$ make _target`.
+Depending on how many times a command is run, this may be inefficient as it needs to download `make` every time.

 ```bash
 $ docker run --rm golang:alpine apk add --update make && make _target